 They only work with electric power, so if there is a power failure for hours, you won’t be able to use it or cook your food.

-Many people who use induction hobs have emergency power generators to be able to keep cooking in case this happens.
+Many people who use an electric cooktop have emergency power generators to keep cooking if this happens.

-Although many households and other accommodation establishments prefer to install induction hobs for cooking; gas stoves, brick ovens and other traditional ways of cooking are still used by many.
+Although many households and other accommodation establishments prefer to install induction options for cooking, a gas cooktop, brick ovens, and different traditional cooking methods are still used by many.

-There are still people who use fire and gas stoves, because they can’t afford induction hobs.
-Induction hobs, as well as the actual induction ready cookware, are much more expensive than gas stoves, but the benefits are numerous.
+There are still people who use fire and a gas cooktop because they can’t afford induction options.
+Induction hobs and the actual induction-ready cookware are much more expensive than gas stoves, but the benefits are numerous.

-Of course, there are still many chefs who prefer cooking on gas because of the control it provides as well as certain traditional aspects, but induction cookers are fast catching up and the level of control they offer nowadays is pretty astonishing.
+Of course, many chefs still prefer cooking on gas because of the control it provides and certain traditional aspects.
+Still, induction cookers are fast catching up, and the level of control they offer nowadays is pretty astonishing.

-When deciding whether to use gas stoves or induction hobs, it is important to weigh the pros and cons.
+When deciding whether to use gas cookers or induction options, it is essential to weigh the pros and cons.

-For modern houses and commercial establishments, induction hobs are preferred.
-It’s important to consider certain things when making this decision, including:
+For modern houses and commercial establishments, induction cooktops are preferred.
+It’s essential to consider certain things when making this decision, including: